chenwainuo/drifting_bird/README.md

 ## Introduction

 In light of the growing interest in Ethena, I've decided to open-source a trading bot I developed in the third quarter of 2023.
-This bot is designed to exploit price differences in cryptocurrency markets, specifically through a strategy involving PERP and SPOT transactions across two platforms: Drift and Phoenix.
+This bot is designed to utilize price differences and funding differences in different markets, specifically through a strategy involving SOL-PERP and SOL-SPOT transactions across two platforms: Drift and Phoenix.

 ## Strategy Overview